Enter the matrix… math

 That might look complicated, but it’s not.
 Let’s break it down.
 The first part, referring to the E column is the “Where” of the formula.
 That is, this is the column you’re pulling your data from.
 For example, if you want to use size, color, and style to find price, then this would be whatever column has the price data in it.

 Next, we nest the MATCH function, and this lets INDEX know that what comes next will be the instructions it needs.
 The “1,” inside the parenthesis is a flag for MATCH, telling it to return one value.
 After that, each nested thing — and you can have as many as you need — follows the form “Single cell to look at equals column to search.”
-So, as seen here, for example, in the search data, column W might be the first name, and cell W2 is the cell corresponding what we’re looking at.
-Meanwhile, column C in the target data might also include first names, so what we’re saying is “Look for the single value of W2 down the entire column of C1 to C1405.
+So, as seen here, for example, in the search data, column W might be the first name, and cell W2 is the cell corresponding to what we’re looking at.
+Meanwhile, column C in the target data includes first names, so what we’re saying is “Look for the single value of W2 down the entire column of C1 to C1405.
 The dollar signs are there to lock it as a fixed range.

 All of the other parentheticals here follow the same pattern.
 Maybe X is the column for last name in the source and D is where the last names are in the target; and AA is account number, as is J.